3mdeb/news-and-ideas/blog/content/post/2020-01-15-GRUB2_and_3mdeb_minisummit.md

 from [OSFC2018](https://2018.osfc.io/).

-Our key concern here was lack of pre-OS firmware validation environment, there were some tries in the past like UEFI support for MicroPython, but recently there seem to be no progress in the area.
+Our key concern here was lack of pre-OS firmware validation environment, there were some attempts in the past like UEFI support for MicroPython, but recently there seem to be no progress in the area.

 We all agreed that support for Python in GRUB would be interesting from various